kylekarpack/react-goodreads-shelf/README.md

 ## Contribution

-Please feel free to open issues or pull request and I will review as promptly as I am able.
+Please feel free to open issues or pull requests and I will review as promptly as I am able.

 ### Contributors